• Latest

 This digital assembly, hosted by opponents of a contentious finance bill, allowed citizens to express concerns following President William Ruto’s press conference, including allegations of internet censorship by Safaricom.

-Kenyan authorities must have felt the heat because soon after, William Ruto organised his own X space.
-Further, despite arresting X users more than other social media users, government officials and state official accounts often prioritise X to disseminate information.
+Kenyan authorities must have felt the heat because soon after, William Ruto organized his own X space.
+Further, despite arresting X users more than any other social media users, government officials and state official accounts often prioritize X to disseminate information.

 The Principal Secretary for Internal Security and National Administration, Dr. Raymond Omollo @ray_omollo held a consultative meeting with stakeholders in the telecommunication and social media sectors with a view to enhancing cyber security as well as responsible use of various… pic.twitter.com/I3Yr3oDaRt